-skyshine - Radiation emitted upward from an opentopped, shielded enclosure and reflected downward by the air, resulting in the possibility that flora and fauna (including humans) outside the shielded enclosure can be exposed to radiation.
+skyshine - Radiation emitted upward from an open-topped, shielded enclosure and reflected downward, resulting in the possibility that flora and fauna (including humans) outside the shielded enclosure can be exposed to radiation.

 sludge - Semisolid residue from industrial or water treatment processes.